What is Tencel? The semi-synthetic fiber that makes soft, silky sheets

 Is Tencel natural or synthetic?

-Tencel is the brand term for lyocell, which is a semi-synthetic fiber.
-Found in nature and sustainably sourced from eucalyptus wood, it's produced using a closed-loop manufacturing process which is better for the environment.
-What makes it semi-synthetic is the dying process.
+Neither.
+Tencel is the brand name for lyocell, which is a semi-synthetic fiber.
+Found in nature and sustainably sourced from eucalyptus wood, Tencel is produced using a closed-loop manufacturing process, which promotes reuse and recycling.
+What makes Tencel semi-synthetic is the dyeing process, which sometimes incorporates chemicals not found in nature.

 Is Tencel as breathable as cotton?